 You and culture

-You are now beginning the first step to develop cultural intelligence.
+Up to this point in the unit, we have been exploring self-awareness.
+Now we look at how this helps to develop cultural intelligence.
 Understanding how you operate as a cultural being is a significant part of cultural intelligence.

 In this topic you will:

 - develop an understanding of society and the cultural self

 - learn how to reference and write an introduction with a thesis statement

 - explore the different forms of the cultural self

 Looking back over the cultural self-awareness section, you are now asked to demonstrate your understanding of what it means to be culturally self aware.

 - Think about this question: when you are self–aware, what are you aware of?

 - Jot down your ideas